(The second chapter of Akayama DanJay.)

 “Oh no!”
 Lucille threw her blankets aside and ran to him.
 “What’s wrong?
 Are Hurricane Planets incoming?”

 “Worse.”
 Dakshi ushered her into an elevator down to the sub-lunar hangar.
 He obsessively straightened his forest-green crew-cut, even though his hair was far too short to fuss over.
 “Akayama Hakase commandeered the Zephyr’s head from the repair-bay.
-She’s flying toward the Hurricane, leaving the galaxy as we speak!”
+She’s leaving the galaxy as we speak!”

 They ran across catwalks to the headless Zephyr.
 Charlie already sat in his right-shoulder-cockpit, buttoning the top of his yellow bodysuit.
 He lit a cockroach and clenched it in his teeth.
 Dakshi climbed a ladder to his left-shoulder-cockpit, brushing aside mechanics to open the hatch himself.
 Lucia hesitated outside her cockpit at the solar-plexus.
 “I can’t do this.
 My first experience against the Hurricane was a disaster!”